neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

   Slow on fine grids; fast on coarse grids   Slow to train; fast to evaluate
  ========================================== ======================================

-Operator learning can be taken as an image-to-image problem.
+Operator learning can be viewed as an image-to-image problem.
-The Fourier layer can be viewed as a substitute for the convolution layer.
+In the Fourier Neural Operator, the Fourier layer can be viewed as a substitute for the convolution layer.

 .. raw:: html